-After all, you don’t need more than a few tens of VLANs in a typical enterprise data center or private cloud (clouds with thousands of tenants are obviously a totally different story) and most vendors (with two notable exceptions: the biggest one and the one lamenting the lack of networking innovation) have some sort of VMware-focused automatic edge port VLAN provisioning, from on-switch solutions like VM Tracer (Arista) or Automatic Migration of Port Profiles (Brocade) to network management applications (like Junos Space).
+After all, you don’t need more than a few tens of VLANs in a typical enterprise data center or private cloud (clouds with thousands of tenants are obviously a totally different story) and most vendors have some sort of VMware-focused automatic edge port VLAN provisioning, from on-switch solutions like VM Tracer (Arista) or Automatic Migration of Port Profiles (Brocade) to network management applications (like Junos Space).
 Are you using them?
 If not, why not?
 What’s stopping you?

-But let’s assume you’re unfortunate and use switches that have no hypervisor integration tools (which is about three quarters of the market unless you want to bite into the ultimate lock-in and deploy VM-FEX).
+But let’s assume you’re unfortunate and use switches that have no hypervisor integration tools.
 Would it be THAT hard to write an application that would read the LLDP or CDP tables on ToR switches (populated by LLDP or CDP updates from the vSphere hosts), build a connectivity table, and allow server/hypervisor administrators to provision their own VLANs (within limits) on server-facing switch ports?
-I know that any one of our interns could do it in a week (given reasonably complete functional specs), but we never did it, because doing automatic VLAN provisioning in our IT infrastructure is simply not worth the effort.
+I know that an intern could do it in a week (given reasonably complete functional specs), but we never did it, because doing automatic VLAN provisioning simply wasn’t worth the effort.